 Check out our list of the top 10 golf irons for mid handicappers in 2023.

 |Taylormade M6 Irons||Low center of gravity||Check Price|

 ||Easily launched||Check Price|

 |Mizuno JPX 919 Irons||

 They are cavity back irons designed to help you hit the ball straighter and farther than ever.
 Taylor M6 irons are pure distance and forgiveness machines with a nice feel and captivating looks.
 The new Speed Bridge structure aids in an increased ball speed.

 These are a little heavier to swing, compared to a traditional six-iron.
-The heavier weight combined with the lack of the face slots can have an impact on ball speed.
+The heavier weight combined with the lack of face slots can have an impact on ball speed.
 However, they are more about hitting consistency.